forestryio/forestry.io/hugo/content/docs/troubleshooting/could-not-locate-gemfile-or-bundle-directory.md

 * test that the project works the way that you expect it to with bundler
 * commit and push those changes with git

 In bash this would correspond to the following set of commands:

 {{% tip %}}

-Note that the "#" and everything after are comments to describe what each specific command should do
+Note that the "#" and everything after are comments to describe what the command should do.

 {{% /tip %}}